TriPhoto

 PROFESSIONAL DEVELOPMENT MINI-GRANT

-The SRJC Office of Career Education and Economic Development is a catalyst for collaboration and communication in the North Bay.
-It initiates, facilitates, and supports cooperative projects involving SRJC faculty, college advisory committees, and Sonoma County businesses.
+SRJC Career Education and Workforce Development is a catalyst for collaboration and communication.
+It initiates, facilitates, and supports cooperative projects involving SRJC faculty, industry advisory committees, and Sonoma County businesses.

 • Work closely with industry partners to ensure that programs are responsive to labor market demands